 The Discharger shall comply with all applicable provisions of Title 27 and Subtitle D that are not specifically referred to in this Order.

 The Discharger shall comply with MRP R5-2015-0058, which is incorporated into and made part of this Order by reference.
+The Discharger shall comply with all MRP provisions pertaining to the submittal and formatting of reports and data.

 The Discharger shall comply with the applicable portions of the Standard Provisions and Reporting Requirements for Waste Discharge Requirements for Nonhazardous Solid Waste Discharges Regulated by Subtitle D and/or Title 27, dated January 2012.